voylin/website_source/voylins_life/content/posts/2016/01/23_starting-with-photography.md

 ---
 title: "Starting With Photography"
 date: "2016-01-23"
-description: "Today I wanted to try out photography, to see how good or how bad I am xp I had these pictures saved somewhere but I lost them sadly enough. ^^" Ohwell, look on my instagram if you want to see if my skills became any better hahah."
+description: "Today I wanted to try out photography, to see how good or how bad I am xp I had these pictures saved somewhere but I lost them sadly enough. ^^' Oh well, look on my instagram if you want to see if my skills became any better hahah."
 image: /images/posts/2016/01/photography.webp
 categories:
   - Voylin's Life